-• Basic skills (e.g., plagiarism tutorial, research skills tutorial) You will do a plagiarism tutorial online.
+- Basic skills (e.g., plagiarism tutorial) You will do a plagiarism tutorial online.
 Though this assignment does not count toward the final grade, this is an important and required skill.
-This is a required element to complete course.
+This is a required element to complete course. - APA style: 5 APA worksheets - Writing assignments associated with writing and research skills include: - 1.
+Evaluating Information Sources - 2.
+Literature Review - 3.
+Analyzing a research report (in-class assignment)